disruptek/balls/README.md

 - placing files matching `t*.nim` under a `tests` subdirectory, or
 - specifying the test directory or filename, or
-- passing a single argument to balls which is expanded via globbing:
+- passing arguments to balls which are expanded via globbing:

 ```
 $ balls 'examples/***'  # test all files anywhere beneath examples sub-directory
+$ balls experiments     # test all files below the experiments sub-directory
-$ balls 'tests/tfoo' # test the tests/tfoo.nim
+$ balls tests/tfoo      # test the tests/tfoo.nim
 $ balls '**/trunner'    # test trunner.nim wherever it may live
 ```

 You can `--define:ballsPatterns=regex` to use regular expressions in these